22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/deloitte-llm-hallucination-case/README.md

 | **Traditional ML**| Performance degradation due to data environment change | **Unforeseen until monitored**              | **Drift monitoring and bias checks are mandatory**             |

 > **LLM risk is inherent.
 ML risk is emergent.
 Governance must match the failure mode.**
+> Token constraints may cause errors, but they do not mitigate them.
+Governance mitigates risk; tokens only shape model behaviour.
+These must never be conflated.

 ## AI Policy – Introduction (Public Overview)